JacobWood12/PythonExercises/README.md

 </details>

+#### House example code.jpeg

+A picture (used in the pull-down menu below) of the original code on the projector from my seat in the middle of class.
+It's mostly readable.

 #### house.png

 A clip-art picture of a house on a light grey background that is used as a button in this program.